Winipedia/pyrig/docs/configs/py_typed.md

 # Users can install your package and get type checking
 pip install myapp

-# mypy will use your package's type hints
+# Type checkers will use your package's type hints
 from myapp import some_function

 # Type checker knows the types